D elMonico sells hats.

 “My dad was in the business 73 years.
-I got involved when he died,” explains Ernest DelMonico, who’s been running the shop at 47 Elm Street (between Orange and State street, and next door to another old-fashioned storefront, the A.D.
-Perkins rubber-stamp and sign-making company) for the past 12 years.
+I got involved when he died,” explains Ernest DelMonico, who’s been running the shop at 47 Elm Street (between Orange and State street) for the past 12 years.
 Ernest says he “knew the hat business; I’d been around it all my life.”
 But he also understood computer-based commerce, from his old profession selling computer software to banks, and wasted no time creating a website to sell DelMonico’s hats online.

 It’s been a cold winter, but DelMonico no longer has to base its business around the comic scenario of a man having his hat blown off in the terrific winds which wail down the corner of College and Chapel Street (the blusteriest corner in town), or having his top hat knocked off by street hooligans brandishing snowballs, then trudging to the shop for a new one.
 “This has been a very busy winter for us,” DelMonico says, smiling, but he doesn’t have to worry about foot traffic to sell hats.

-The DelMonico shop employs nine part- or full-time workers who mostly busy themselves about the shop filling mail orders and optimizing the website’s search engine ranking.
+The DelMonico shop employs eight full- or part-time workers who mostly busy themselves about the shop filling mail orders and optimizing the website’s search engine ranking.
 But in other respects, the shop behaves just as it used to a century ago (when it was originally on Grand and Olive Streets, just a few blocks from its present location).
 If you go in looking for a hat, you can browse the hundreds of hats which line the shelves along the walls, ask questions and just feel snappy.

 You’ll learn that the Stetson brand isn’t limited to cowboy hats any more than Kangol is confined to caps.
 Or that you can find derby hats in straw as well as felt.
-Or that derbies, which are worn by women as much as by men, come in bright, light aubergine-colored models handwoven in Ecuador.
+Or that derbies are often worn by women, not just men.

-You’ll discover that many nice hats can be had for around $50 apiece, and that a genuine Borsalino Como Fedora (not the knock-offs that less respectable dealers might want to hoodwink you with), with its wide brim and distinctive whip-stitch in the brim, will set you back around $300.
-(The Como comes in black, charcoal gray or taupe.)
+You’ll discover that many nice hats can be had for around $65 apiece, and that a genuine Borsalino Como Fedora (not the knock-offs that less respectable dealers might want to hoodwink you with), with its wide brim and distinctive whip-stitch in the brim, will set you back around $325.

 Then, when you’ve absorbed all that information and taken in all the wonderful variations of headwear available, you can keep it under your hat.